 Try to visit the Standley Chasm in the afternoon to enjoy the unmatched view of the sun coming through the chasm.
-The sunlight entering the gorge will make it look like it’s glowing for a few minutes, turning it into a truly magical sight.
+The sunlight entering the gorge will make it look glowing for a few minutes, making it a truly magical sight.

 4. Uluru-Kata Tjuta National Park

-Formerly called Ayers Rock – Mount Olga National Park, this attraction now belongs to the Anangu people, the Aboriginies native to the area.
-The unique cultural significance and natural beauty of the place have been officially acknowledged as a World Heritage Listed Area by UNESCO.
+Formerly called Ayers Rock – Mount Olga National Park, this attraction now belongs to the Anangu people, the Aboriginies native.
+The place’s unique cultural significance and natural beauty have been officially acknowledged as a World Heritage Listed Area by UNESCO.

 See Related: Most Beautiful Cities in the World to Visit

 The MacDonnell Ranges hold a historical, spiritual, and cultural significance for the local Aboriginal communities.
 The place is one of the best stops to explore rivers, valleys, chasms, and gorges.

 Divided into West and East ranges, the enormous size and vibrant burnt orange, maroon, and purple hues make them a truly magical attraction of the Northern Territory.

 The East MacDonnell Ranges feature historic Aboriginal sites, walking trails, and the ubiquitous red river gum trees.
 They also offer unique opportunities for fantastic bird watching and enjoying the native wildlife.